sprblm/dots-patterns/patterns/physical-beacon.md

 - It should be easy to manage active beacons and transfer data from one beacon to another through a user interface.
 - Make an easy "out-of-the-box" setup experience for new physical beacons.
-- Hosting fees to beacon operators can help sustain infrastructure when users do not want to setup and maintain the beacon themselves.
+- Hosting fees to beacon operators can help sustain infrastructure when users do not want to set up and maintain the beacon themselves.

 ## Potential Problems with Physical Beacon